SonarSonic/DrawingBotV3/docs/source/pensettings.rst

 **Colour**: the rgba colour of the pen, which can be customised

-**Weight**: dictates how many shapes this specified pen should draw, a higher weight will increase the shapes of geometries the pen draws but decrease the amount other pens will draw, pens with equal weight will draw the same number of lines.
+**Weight**: dictates how many shapes this specified pen should draw, a higher weight will increase the number of geometries the pen draws but decrease the amount other pens will draw, pens with equal weight will draw the same number of shapes.

-**Stroke**: the pen's width *subject to change* currently this is relative to pixel size rather than actual pen size, unless "Rescale to Pen Width" has been selected.
+**Stroke**: the pen's width *(subject to change)* currently this is relative to pixel size rather than actual pen size, unless "Rescale to Pen Width" has been enabled.

 **%**: not user editable, the percentage of shapes which are being drawn by this pen